5 years ago | The Great Barrier Reef, off Queensland, AU | 4th January 2018

 “If the boat gets into difficulties, we’ll ask you all to put on your lifejackets as we drift aimlessly around.
 I’ll send our location on the radio and set off a flare – and then we’ll get the tinnies in while we wait for the Channel Nine news-copter to come and find us”

 You see, there’s something else that we know exists because how can it not?
 Something that we tend to see evidence of primarily “on telly”, where fact and fiction are less clearly delineated and, much of the time, the endings are already written.
-Climate change is that real-life storyline and it occurred to me that this was the first physical evidence I’d seen of it with my own eyes.
+Climate change is that real-life storyline and it occurred to me that this was the first physical evidence I’d seen of it with my own eyes, after decades of being shown it via some other medium.

 I know none of this should matter.
 We can all believe the science, we can all know the issues and we can all understand the choices that climate change forces us to face.
 It’s simply a question of logic.
 The problem is that human beings are, to a large extent, not logical.
 That profound sense of witnessing something I’d only previously experienced second-hand has stayed with me ever since.